SHIYIS/shiyis/README.md

 - 👋 Hi, I’m Shiyi.
-- 🔢 I’m interested in data stuff.
+- 🔢 I’m interested in data.
 - 🌱 I’m currently learning different cloud computing services (mainly focused in AWS and Azure).
 - 💞️ I’m looking to collaborate on all kinds of ideas and projects.
 - 📫 How to reach me?
 Write me an email at shiys3447@gmail.com.